 Complete/Maintaining

 Academic Affairs has worked to build DIBE efforts into their structure and processes.
-Criteria were developed for DEI work to be included in merit raises, and tenure and promotion guidelines were revised to include public-facing scholarship, with a particular focus on work created for and by members of marginalized communities.
+Criteria were developed for DEI work to be included in merit raises, and tenure and promotion guidelines were revised to include public-facing scholarship, including active engagement in advancing the University’s diversity and inclusion goals.
 Hiring policies for prioritizing DIBE and retention objectives were established as part of candidates’ qualifications, in addition to expertise and credentials.
+These policies prioritize inclusive teaching and research abilities to align with our goal of hiring educators who can serve a diverse student body.
 Additionally, materials and resources were developed for faculty to lead discussions regarding DEI issues.

 - 2.5Support faculty in grant identification and application